-The loft bed measures 13 feet 9 inches long (the full length of the bedroom wall) and 3 feet 6 inches wide, which is large enough to support 2 twin mattresses end to end.
+The double loft bed measures 13 feet 9 inches long (the full length of the bedroom wall) and 3 feet 6 inches wide, which is large enough to support 2 twin mattresses end to end.
 The minimum wall length for 2 twin mattresses end-to-end is about 12 feet since twin mattresses are each 6 feet long.
-There are a few inches on each end of our bed that will eventually become headboards.
+There are a few inches on each end of our bed that now have pallet wood headboards.

 Supplies That I Used: